Billing & Insurance Questions

 Does the hospital need a copy of my insurance card?

 When you’re admitted, a copy of your identification card is needed to verify your insurance coverage.
-If you do not have this at the time of your registration, please have a copy sent to our registration office during your stay.
+If you don’t have your card at the time of your registration, please have a copy sent to our registration office during your stay.

 Will the hospital bill my insurance for me?

-If we have insurance information on record for you, we’ll first submit bills to your insurance company.
+If we have insurance information on record for you, we will first submit bills to your insurance company.
 You may still need to contact your insurance company to supply additional information.

 What if I don’t have insurance?